 We often mistake sensations of thirst for hunger.
 So, before grabbing a snack, drink a big glass of water and see how you feel afterward.

 Is your tummy still growling?
 Then you should definitely eat something.
 After a short training session, all you need is a 150-200 calorie snack like a Greek yogurt or a handful of nuts.
 If you worked out longer or were lifting weights, you’re going to need something a little more filling.

 3. Eat your meals regularly

-If you experience genuine hunger attacks after working out, then perhaps you haven’t eaten enough during the rest of the day.
+If you really are very hungry after workouts, then perhaps you haven’t eaten enough during the rest of the day.

 Regular meals help keep your blood sugar level constant.
-Thus, there is far less danger of overeating.
+Thus, there is far less danger of overeating after exercise.
 How often you should eat depends entirely on your personal goals.

 One way of making sure you are satiated is to eat protein-rich foods (lean meat, fish, dairy products, nuts, legumes, etc.) with every meal.
 A study was published in the American Journal of Clinical Nutrition that examined the effect of protein on weight management and satiety.
 The researchers found that protein was more satiating and satisfying than carbohydrates and fat.
 In this study, this led to a reduction in energy consumption and thus to weight loss in the participants.

 Want to learn more?
 Find out how much protein you really need after a workout.